Iunicc/Applied-Programming-Project/README.md

 ```
 The Streamlit frontend can:

-load notes from the FastAPI backend
+- load notes from the FastAPI backend
-display notes inside a dropdown menu
+- display notes inside a dropdown menu
-show all note details
+- show all note details
-create new notes
+- create new notes
-sort notes by creation date

 The frontend communicates with the backend using:

 ```python